 Here are the top 5 things you MUST have addressed before you start sending paid traffic to your website!

-I would hope this step goes without saying, but for the sake of stating the obvious, you really MUST have your Facebook Pixel installed on your website.
+I would hope this step goes without saying, but for the sake of stating the obvious, you really MUST have your Facebook Pixel installed on your website and you MUST have set up your Conversion API (CAPI is the way your website communicates tracking data back to Facebook ads).

 Every Facebook ad account comes with one unique pixel, which is essentially a bit of tracking code that gets pasted into your website’s source code.